Entering notes and rests

 Selecting pitch using a MIDI keyboard

-If you have a MIDI keyboard connected, you can enter notes by simply pressing the corresponding keys.
+If you have a MIDI keyboard connected, you can enter notes while in note input mode by simply pressing the corresponding keys.

 When playing notes on a MIDI keyboard, they are entered consecutively so long as you release each key fully before pressing the next.
 If you press a key before releasing the previous key, the new note is added above or below the previous note.